Accident and Sickness Medical Insurance Program

 back to top

-The limit of $500 covers expenses caused by to injury to sound, natural teeth or to relieve pain.
+The limit of $500 covers injury to sound, natural teeth or for relief of pain.
 It does not cover fillings or routine dental exams.

 back to top